mbmohib/mohib.me/contents/posts/handle-jwt-more-securely-in-a-frontend-app.md

 As our service is fully ready to work with refresh token workflow, now we will implement it in our favorite `React` app.
-As per our discussion above, our **Refresh token** will be set by server and we can't access it using javascript.
-On the other hand the **Access Token** that has been sent over api, we will store it in our memory.
-It can be `context` or `redux store` depends on your implementation.
+As per our discussion above, our **Refresh token** will be set by the server and we can't access it using javascript.
+On the other hand the **Access Token** that has been sent over API, we will store in our memory.
+It can be `context` or `redux store` depending on your implementation.

 ### Handle login

-For handling api request I am using my favorite library [`React Query`](https://react-query.tanstack.com/).
+For handling API request I am using my favorite library [`React Query`](https://react-query.tanstack.com/).
 It makes handing data-fetching so much easy!
-In line number 7, after receiving the data we are storing it in our context.
+Here, in line number 7, after receiving the data we are storing it in our context.

 ```javascript
 export const useLogin = () => {